Facts, travel tips and tourist information

 It is comfortable to have a card like that, and comfort is not to be underestimated.
 So don't be sorry if you didn't use all offers and saved money.
-You can buy the card many places and online too - see this page for a list of sales points.
+You can buy the card many places and online too.

 Where to stay?

 There are about 7000 hotel rooms in Tallinn, and during the high season there can be a shortage, so it is recommended to book in advance - especially for groups.
 There are hotels in every price range and standard.

 Tallinn's biggest attraction is the old town, and most hotels are here or close by.
 When you have walked a lot it is nice to live nearby.